Snoogens101/SnoogensArenaRetributionPaladin/README.md

 **Auto Defensive DH The Hunt:** - Casts a defensive when a Demon Hunter is about to finish a The Hunt cast on you.
 **Auto Fortifying Brew @ HP%** - Uses Fortifying Brew automatically at the set and below Health percentage.
 **Auto Touch of Karma @ HP%** - Uses Touch of Karma automatically at the set and below Health percentage.
-**Auto Healthstone @ HP%** - Uses Healthstone automatically at the set and below Health percentage.
 **Panic CC @ HP%** - Uses any available CC on your target in case you're about to die.

 **Casting**